-The use of Xylestesin-A in the paediatric population is considered for routine treatment.
-Dosages in the paediatric population should be reduced taking into account age, body weight, physical condition and the magnitude of the treatment (see section 4.2), together with complex measures to prevent a painful experience and to reduce anxiety, including sedation.
+The use of Xylestesin-A in paediatric population is considered for routine treatment.
+Dosages in paediatric population should be reduced considering age, body weight, physical condition and the magnitude of the treatment (see section 4.2), together with complex measures to prevent painful experience and to reduce anxiety, including sedation.

-Since paediatric patients relatively often suffer traumatic injury to their still (residual) anaesthetised soft tissue following local anaesthesia administration in the dental practice (reportedly 13% of all cases), local anaesthesia providing the appropriate duration of efficacy should be used.
+Since paediatric patients suffer relatively often traumatic injury to their still (residual) anaesthetized soft tissue following local anaesthesia administration in the dental office (reportedly 13%), local anaesthesia providing the appropriate duration of efficacy should be used.